jlan84/cross-validation-assignment/assignment.md

 ## Part 4: Stepwise Regression (Extra Credit)

-While stepwise regression has its many [critics](http://andrewgelman.com/2014/06/02/hate-stepwise-regression/), it is a useful exercise to introduce the concept of feature selection in the context of linear regression.
-This extra credit exercise has two components of varying difficulties.
-First, use the `scikit-learn` reverse feature elimination (a greedy feature elimination algorithm) to implement something similar to sequential backward selection.
-The second, more difficult part is implementing sequential forward selection.
+While stepwise regression has its many [critics](http://andrewgelman.com/2014/06/02/hate-stepwise-regression/), it is a useful exercise to introduce the concept of feature selection in the context of regression.
+It is typically thought of in the context of linear regression, but can be useful with KNN to combat the curse of dimensionality.

 1. Generate a series of of `n=5000` samples, `n=100` features, with a `random_seed=0` using the `make_friedman1` dataset [like so](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_friedman1.html):